 LCCC offers free tutoring to enrolled LCCC students in a variety of subjects and study skills.
 The program focuses on support for students in developmental education courses, as well as those in gateway and in general education courses in math, writing, and science.
-Most labs are open (walk-in) and require no appointment.
-Tutors also help students with study skills, and, when possible, tutors assist students with particular content areas outside the courses addressed in the open labs.
+Labs are open (walk-in) and require no appointment.
 Tutoring is designed to meet students’ specific needs in coursework, build confidence, help students develop strategies for academic success, and most importantly, to provide students with the tools to become independent lifelong learners.
 Students are treated with consideration and respect and each is recognized as an individual learner with unique learning styles.

-Tutoring by our professional and peer tutors takes place in the Educational Support Center on main campus and in designated places at the Allentown, Jim Thorpe, Tamaqua College locations.
+Tutoring by our professional and peer tutors takes place in the Educational Support Center on main campus, along with several other rooms and suites, and in designated places at the Allentown, Jim Thorpe, Tamaqua College locations.
 Our tutoring program is nationally certified by NADE (National Association of Developmental Education) and internationally certified by CRLA (College Reading and Learning Association).
 As such, our service provides mandatory training on specific topics related to tutoring on the college level.
-Labs open the first or second week of classes and close on the last day before final exams during the fall and spring semesters.
+Labs open the second week of classes and close on the last day before final exams during the fall and spring semesters.
+Individual tutoring sessions last for 30 minutes, and students are asked to come prepared with content questions.
 Tutors encourage students to plan ahead in reviewing for finals and in structuring methods of studying for comprehensive tests.

 Tutoring services are incorporated under the umbrella of Educational Support Services.
 The ESC lab supervisor and tutors work closely with ESS learning specialists and staff, along with LCCC teaching faculty, in order to provide appropriate, comprehensive and beneficial services to students.

 Tutors adhere to the overarching mission of Educational Support Services: